Incubating equipment: everything you need for a successful hatch - and how to use it.

 This article looks at another critical piece of equipment during incubation: the candler, through which we can look at the inside of an egg as it develops.

-From the basic question of "Why use a candler at all" to a review of everything from the basic model to the hatch-o-holic's must-have piece of equipment, it's crammed with information to help you to make a true assessment of which will best suit your needs.
+From the common question "why use a candler at all" to a review of everything from the basic model to the more advanced, it's crammed with information to help you to make a true assessment of which will best suit your needs.

-So your chicks are coming up to hatch and you suddenly realise you will shortly need to provide them with some heat!
-What to do?
+So your chicks are coming up to hatch and you need to provide them with some heat.

-This article covers why heat is critical for chicks; why traditional heat lamps can be a real danger; why the smaller of Brinsea's lamps has its drawbacks and why the larger EcoGlow 50 is so much easier to set up.
+This article covers why heat is critical for chicks and why traditional heat lamps can be a real danger.

-Don't leave it till the last minute - make sure you understand about what's required in the brooder long before your chicks are due to arrive.
+Don't leave it till the last minute - make sure you understand what's required in the brooder long before your chicks arrive.

-It covers not only the setting of the Mini Advance but details of how to store your eggs immediately before incubating them, how to prevent bacteria during incubation and what the correct temperature and humidity levels should be.
+This article covers not only the setting up of the Mini Advance but details of how to store your eggs immediately before incubating them, how to prevent bacteria during incubation and what the correct temperature and humidity levels should be.

-From the history of candling through to using flashlights, this article details how to go about candling eggs for those who are new to the experience - and those who have done it before!
+From the history of candling through to using flashlights, this article details how to candle eggs.

-It gives examples of what to look for at different stages of egg incubation, and provides links to more detailed pages about what's going on in the egg on different days.
+With examples of what to look for at different stages of egg incubation, it provides links to more detailed pages about what's going on in the egg on different days.

-It also has information about how to make two different types of inexpensive do-it-yourself candler, if you have the time and inclination.
+It also has information about how to make two different types of inexpensive do-it-yourself candler.

 Your equipment has worked perfectly, your chicks have hatched, your brooder is all set up.
 Now what?

-When to move your chicks, when not to move them, what needs to happen before you do - this article is a step-by-step guide for all those who know in theory what needs to happen but need to hear about the practicalities of it.
+Here's a step-by-step guide for all those who know in theory what needs to happen but need to hear about the practicalities.

 In this section, you'll find articles which look at the patterns to expect when incubating and hatching chicks, from setting the eggs to hatch day.

-In each part you'll find one week's information about the equipment you'll be using, what's happening to the embryo as it grows in the egg and what to look for when candling the eggs.
+Each part contains one week's information about incubating equipment, what's happening to the embryo day by day and what to look for when candling the eggs.

 It's been called "My bible" and "An amazing resource which we have come to rely on".
 Don't miss it!

 There is a huge amount of information written about incubating.
-Some of it is excellent; a lot is misleading and sometimes plain inaccurate.
+Some of it is excellent, a lot is misleading and much is sometimes plain inaccurate.